phybers/phybers/README.md

 #
  > ## _phybers.utils_
  > > ### _Description_
-Necesitamos descripción global simple
+The ***utils*** are a set of tools used for tractography preprocessing and the analysis of brain fiber clustering and segmentation results.
+The module includes tools for reading and writing brain fiber files in bundles format, transform the fibers to a reference coordinate system based on a deformation field, sampling of fibers at n equidistant points, calculation of intersection between sets of brain fibers, and tools for extracting measures and filtering fiber clusters or segmented bundles.
+We considered the extraction of measures such as size, length and the distance between fibers of each cluster (or fascicle)

  > > ### _phybers.utils.deform_
  > > > ### _Description_

 The ***deformation*** sub-module transforms a tractography file to another space using a non-linear deformation file.
 The maps must be stored in NIfTI format, where the voxels contain the transformation to be applied to each voxel 3D space location.
 The Deform sub-module applies the deformation to the 3D coordinates of the fiber points.
-Deform needs as input data the deformation map, the path of the fibers to be transformed, and the directory where the fibers will be saved.
-The output is the tractography file in the transformed space.

 > > > ### _deform Functions_